BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **SPECIAL RULES**

-A Score to Settle — *Thorin has vowed to rid the world of his bitter enemy once and for all.*
+A Score to Settle â€” *Thorin has vowed to rid the world of his bitter enemy once and for all.*

 Thorin Oakenshield, King Under the Mountain re-rolls all failed rolls To Wound when making Strikes against Azog.

-Ancestral Fury — *Never has Thorin Oakenshield fought so hard to avenge his fallen kin.*
+Ancestral Fury â€” *Never has Thorin Oakenshield fought so hard to avenge his fallen kin.*

 Thorin Oakenshield, King Under the Mountain may call a Heroic Combat every Fight phase without expending Might.